Why You Should Drink Lemongrass Tea

 1. May Streamline Digestion

 Lemongrass tea has long been a staple of Indian and traditional Asian medicine.
 It is frequently prescribed as a digestive aid since it works as a natural diuretic.
 Lemongrass tea may help lessen the symptoms of gastric upset including nausea and stomach pain.
+Lemongrass also boast antifungal and antibacterial properties that may help prevent infection that can harm digestion thanks to the presence of polyphenols and antioxidants.

 A study published in the Journal of Young Pharmacists examined the effects of lemongrass tea on digestion.
 Researchers found that lemongrass tea leaves have protective effects against gastric ulcers and stomach issues caused by aspirin and absolute ethanol.
 The study was performed on mice and more research is needed to provide conclusive evidence of lemongrass tea protective benefits in humans (1).
+Anti-inflammatory properties may also help soothe stomach aches by decreasing inflammation.

 2. Weight Loss Aid

+Lemongrass tea benefits may also help you lose weight faster.
 Lemongrass tea may help you lose weight faster by boosting metabolism and replacing calorie-laden sugary drinks.
 Medical research on lemongrass tea is still ongoing and has had mixed results.
 However, by replacing sugary drinks such as soda and juice with lemongrass tea, you can cut back on calories and reach your weight loss goals faster.

 Lemongrass has also historically been used as a diuretic.
 Drinking lemongrass tea helps rid your body of excess wastes and can help speed up metabolism.
 Drinking the tea alone won't result in massive weight loss.
 Instead, add a detox lemongrass tea to a healthy diet and workout plan.